GabrielNsiah/Plant-Health-Monitoring-at-LNMH/database/README.md

 - `python-dotenv` - For loading environment variables from a `.env` file
 - `pymssql` - For connecting to Microsoft SQL Server
 - `boto3` - For interacting with AWS services
-- `altair` - For creating interactive visualizations
+- `altair` - For creating the visualizations
-- `streamlit` - For building and deploying web apps
+- `streamlit` - For hosting the visualisations

 ## Environment Variables